initialcapacity/machine-setup/README.md

    unzip machine-setup.zip
    cd machine-setup-main
    ```
 1. Run setup script, pass in: machine name, account name (initialdev or other), github user email, and github name.
-If you'd like to create a new set of ssh keys and/or import your own preferences script, add true/false for arguments 5 and 6 (default = false).
+If you'd like to create a new set of ssh keys and/or import your own preferences scripts, add true/false for arguments 5 and 6 (default = false).
    ```shell
     sh setup.sh <machine_name> <machine_user_name> <git_user_email> "<git_name>" <true/false> <true/false>
    ```